 A power of attorney is a legal document in which a person (the principal) designates and authorizes another person (the agent or attorney-in-fact) to transact business or make certain decisions on his or her behalf.
 When a power of attorney is in effect, the agent essentially steps into the shoes of the principal and makes decisions that are legally binding on the principal.
 Powers of attorney can grant broad, general authority (known as a general power of attorney) or they can limit the attorney-in-fact’s power to act on behalf of the principal to particular situations (known as a special power of attorney).
 Because there are many different types of powers of attorney available to address a variety of situations, powers of attorney are extremely useful estate planning tools.
-If you are interested in drafting a power of attorney, contact our firm to schedule a consultation with an estate planning attorney.
+If you are interested in drafting a power of attorney, contact Law Office of Michael T. Heider firm to schedule a consultation with an estate planning attorney in Florida.

 - About Us

 - Florida Probate ▼